-Gulls all have a distinct jizz, but their sizes vary widely.
+- Gulls all have a distinct jizz, but their sizes vary widely.
 The little gull (Hydrocoloeus minutus) is the smallest at just 11 to 12 inches long, a wingspan of 24 inches, and weighing just 3 to 5 ounces.
 The great black-backed gull (Larus marinus) is the largest gull at 28 to 30 inches long with a 60-inch wingspan and a weight of 3 to 4 pounds.

 - In many cultures, gulls are symbolic of freedom, versatility, and a carefree lifestyle.
 In Irish and Celtic mythology, Manannan Mac Lir was a trickster and god of the sea often portrayed as a gull.
 Gulls may be seen as spiritual messengers and are often associated with the ability to see different viewpoints.

-- While juvenile mortality is high, gulls that mature often have an average lifespan of 10-15 years.
+- While juvenile mortality is high, gulls that mature often have an average lifespan of 10 to 15 years.
 Some gulls have had extraordinarily long lives, with records for different banded birds such as a western gull that lived 33 years, a herring gull that lived 29 years, a ring-billed gull that lived 27 years, and a laughing gull that lived 22 years.

 - Gulls face many threats common to seabirds, such as risks from oil pollution, fishing line and net tangles, and plastic ingestion.
 One-legged gulls are not an uncommon sight, and while these birds are adaptable to this type of injury, conscientious birders and all gull-lovers should take steps to protect these unique and fascinating birds.